Table of Contents

 Would you have to be a savant to make these predictions?
 A genius?
 Blessed with a secret power of deduction no one else has?

-The simple answer is people know a lot just based on their first instincts.
-When we rely solely on a very small sample of information, it’s called “thin-slicing.”
+The simple answer is people know far more than you might think just based on their gut instincts or their “gut feeling.”
+When form an opinion or judgment solely on a very small sample of information, it’s called “thin-slicing.”

 Now the question is, can your first “gut” reaction always be right?

 For our Science of People book club, I chose Blink by Malcolm Gladwell.
-In it, Gladwell takes an interesting (and controversial to some) approach to backtracking on the conventional wisdom that we will almost always make better judgements and decisions when we have as much information as possible.
+In it, Gladwell takes an interesting (and controversial to some) position; backtracking on the conventional wisdom that we will almost always make better judgements and decisions when we have as much information as possible.

-Instead, he argues, that our subconscious supercomputer brains can actually process the answer we need in less than two seconds using a thin-slice of data.
+Instead, he argues, our subconscious supercomputer brains actually process the answer we need in less than two seconds using a thin-slice of data.

-In an age where we are bombarded with information constantly, is all that extra data actually helping us make better decisions?
+In an age where we are constantly bombarded with information, is all that extra data actually helping us make better decisions?
 Or does all that info cause our judgements to be clouded, thoughts to lean towards biases and the actual decision to lead us astray?

 In this post we are going to try to convince you of three of Gladwell’s principles: